HeardLibrary/digital-scholarship/script/python/structure.md

 Just as we could make lists of lists, we can make lists of dictionaries.
 This could be useful if we want to keep track of more than two things that are linked.
 In the previous example, we just wanted to link the character to the company.
 But we might want to keep track of more than that.

 In the list of dictionaries, we refer first to the index number of the dictionary in square brackets, then the key of the dictionary item (the list is the outer structure and the dictionary is the inner structure).
-Can you understand how this works:
+Can you understand how this works?

 ```
 characters = [{'name':'Mickey Mouse', 'company':'Disney', 'gender': 'male'}, {'name':'Daisy Duck', 'company':'Disney', 'gender': 'female'}, {'name':'Daffy Duck', 'company':'Warner Brothers', 'gender': 'male'},  {'name':'Fred Flintstone', 'company':'Hanna Barbera', 'gender': 'male'}, {'name':'WALL-E', 'company':'Pixar', 'gender': 'neutral'}, {'name':'Fiona', 'company':'DreamWorks', 'gender': 'female'}]